NetBSD/src/usr.bin/xlint/lint1/README.md

 ## Type checking

 Lint has stricter type checking than most C compilers.

+In _strict bool mode_, lint treats `bool` as a type that is incompatible with other scalar types, like in C#, Go, Java.
+See the test `d_c99_bool_strict.c` for details.

-It warns about type conversions that may result in alignment problems, see the test `msg_135.c` for examples.
+Lint warns about type conversions that may result in alignment problems.
+See the test `msg_135.c` for examples.

 ## Control flow analysis